 Excessive dosages of Injectafer may lead to accumulation of iron in storage sites potentially leading to hemosiderosis.
 A patient who received Injectafer 18,000 mg over 6 months developed hemosiderosis with multiple joint disorder, walking disability, and asthenia.
-Hypophosphatemic osteomalacia was reported in a patient who received Injectafer 4,000 mg over 4 months.
-Partial recovery followed discontinuation of Injectafer.
+In the postmarketing setting, hypophosphatemic osteomalacia has been reported in patients who have received repeated high-cumulative courses of Injectafer.

-DESCRIPTION
+11 DESCRIPTION

-Ferric carboxymaltose, an iron replacement product, is an iron carbohydrate complex with the chemical name of polynuclear iron (III)-hydroxide 4(R)-(poly- $(1\rightarrow 4)$ -0- α -D-glucopyranosyl)oxv-2(R),3(R),5(R),6-tetrahydroxy-hexanoate.
+Ferric carboxymaltose, an iron replacement product, is an iron carbohydrate complex with the chemical name of polynuclear iron (III)-hydroxide 4(R)-(poly-(1 \rightarrow 4)-0- α -D-glucopyranosyl)-oxy-2(R),3(R),5(R),6-tetrahydroxy-hexanoate.
 It has a relative molecular weight of approximately 150,000 Da corresponding to the following empirical formula:

-[FeO_x(OH)y(H2O)z]n [{(C6H10O5)m (C6H12O7)}i]k, where $n \approx 10^3$, $m \approx 8$, $k \approx 11$, and $k \approx 4$
+$[FeO_x(OH)y(H_2O)z]n \ [\{(C_6H{10}O_5)m \ (C_6H{12}O_7)\}{\it l}]k,$ where $n \approx 10^3$, $m \approx 8$, $k \approx 11$, and $k \approx 4$

-(/represents the mean branching degree of the ligand).
+(/ represents the mean branching degree of the ligand).

-The chemical structure is presented below
+The chemical structure is presented below:

 Injectafer (ferric carboxymaltose injection) is a dark brown, sterile, aqueous, isotonic colloidal solution for intravenous injection.
-Each mL contains 50 mg iron as ferric carboxymaltose in water r injection.
+Each mL contains 50 mg iron as ferric carboxymaltose in water for injection.
 Injectafer is available in 2 mL, 15 mL and 20 mL single-dose vials.
-Sodium hydroxide and/or hydrochloric acid may have been added to adjust the nH to 5 0-7 0
+Sodium hydroxide and/or hydrochloric acid may have been added to adjust the pH to 5.0-7.0.

-Vial closure is not made with natural rubber lates
+Vial closure is not made with natural rubber latex.